libusb/hidapi/src/tests/README.md

 * **Windows** — the vhidmini2 driver must be built, self-signed and installed (via `devcon`, no reboot) before the test, and removed afterwards.
-The `win-vhid-test` workflow does this end-to-end on a hosted `windows-latest` runner.
+The `win-vhid-test` workflow does this end-to-end on hosted runners (built on `windows-2022`, whose MSBuild matches the WDK's driver build tasks, then installed and tested on `windows-latest`).
 The driver under `windows/driver/` is derived from Microsoft's vhidmini2 sample and is licensed separately under the **MS-PL** (not HIDAPI's license); see `windows/driver/README.md` and `windows/driver/LICENSE.txt`.
 * **Linux / libusb** — needs the `raw_gadget` and `dummy_hcd` kernel modules,